Is Your Payment Data Secure? Why PCI DSS Matters.

 Encryption is a means by which message data is scrambled so that only the intended recipient is able to recover the message provided.
 The means by which the message is scrambled can be something simple (e.g. a substitution cipher that shifts characters by three positions whereby A = D, B = E, C = F, and so on).
 Modern encryption is significantly more complex and varied in terms of how it can be implemented.
 Simply stated, mathematic equations are applied to the original data to ensure that A) the new data set is unreadable and B) the new data set can be opened by the intended recipient only as long as the intended recipient has the proper key to unlock the message.

 Part of our job at Apriva is to ensure that only strong encryption methodologies are used to protect you and your customer’s data.
 As you might imagine, the definition of ‘strong encryption’ changes over time.
 We strive to keep it simple for our customers by regularly evaluating technology trends in data protection practices.
-Apriva is committed to keeping up with the latest security threats and risks and take the steps to mitigate those risks on an on-going basis.
+Apriva is committed to keeping up with the latest security threats and risks, and takes the steps to mitigate those risks on an on-going basis.

 What is ‘tokenization’?